Skip to main content

 The guy doesn’t eat lunch.

 Back at the base area, Wilson parks his truck in the drop-off lot below the Exchange and gets out.
-He’s got another meeting with architects and contractors for the team member housing building by Lake Levinsky and phone calls to make for upcoming projects—there’s the new administration building, employee lockers, a composting toilet up at Shedhorn Grill, and a centralized storage and distribution center.
+He’s got another meeting with architects and contractors for the team member housing building by Lake Levinski and phone calls to make for upcoming projects—there’s the new administration building, employee lockers, a composting toilet up at Shedhorn Grill, and a centralized storage and distribution center.

-“I’m glad we went up there,” he says, as he shoulders his backpack.
+“I’m glad we went up there,” he says as he shoulders his backpack.
 “There was nothing specific, but so much of what I do is about checking in with people and relationships.

 “I enjoy collaboration and working with people.
 That’s probably what’s most fun about it.”

 Emily Stifler Wolfe is a writer and business consultant based in Bozeman, Montana, and a former ski patroller in Big Sky.
-Find her at emilystiflerwolfe.com.
+Find her at emilystiflerwolfe.com .